 POP UP PIRATE!

-Recommended by many speech language pathologists, this game puts an emphasis on turn-taking as children take turns pushing a sword into the barrel until the pirate pops out of the barrel.
+This game puts an emphasis on turn-taking as children take turns pushing a sword into the barrel until the pirate pops out of the barrel.
 Since many younger children see the pirate popping out as “winning,” one technique is to give sword pushes as a reward when words or sounds are articulated correctly.

 Another favorite of SLPs who serve school-age children, Guess Who? helps children build descriptive skills and improves grammar.
 It also helps children learn how to form statements as questions as they work to figure out which character their opponent has chosen.